uacsc696dfall2020/assignments/progress.md

 You are expected to be active in the discussion of each presentation.
 You will be assessed on your participation (10 pts) during the presentations.

-There will be a quiz (10 pts) for each presentation with two questions:
+There will be a ~~quiz~~ Google Form (10 pts) for each presentation with two questions:

 1. What do you think are the strengths of the research design.
 2. What do you think can be improved about the research design.

 Your answers will be shared with the presenter **without your name attached.**
-The quiz should be completed within 36 hours after the presentation.
+The ~~quiz~~ form should be completed within 36 hours after the presentation.

-If you are unable to attend the synchronous discussion, you must watch the recording of the presentation and subsequennt discussion.
-Then, go to the thread regarding the presenntation and make at least one novel suggestion and respond to two suggestions made during the recording.
-You may also ask quuesitons, clarifying or otherwise, to help your response.
+If you are unable to attend the synchronous discussion, you must watch the recording of the presentation and subsequent discussion.
+Then, go to the thread regarding the presentation and make at least one novel suggestion and respond to two suggestions made during the recording.
+You may also ask quesitons, clarifying or otherwise, to help your response.
 You must also complete the associated quiz.